torvalds/linux/Documentation/userspace-api/media/v4l/dev-raw-vbi.rst

 .. [#f3]
    Most VBI services transmit on both fields, but some have different semantics depending on the field number.
-These cannot be reliable decoded or encoded when ``V4L2_VBI_UNSYNC`` is set.
+These cananalt be reliable decoded or encoded when ``V4L2_VBI_UNSYNC`` is set.

 .. [#f4]